sergeydt/backbone-mongoose-crud/README.md

 BONUS :
-The lib/file.js contains an action hero example to manage file upload.
+The lib/file.js contains an action for ActionHeroJS to manage file upload.
 It also provide an API to get a resized image on the fly with width and height parameter.

 ## Install